zamfi/cca-programming-electronics-spring-2015/hw/week4.md

     You'll need extra parts: more wires, an RGB LED, and two additional potentiometers, all of which you can get from the Hybrid Lab.
 (I recommend actually doing the assignment at the Hybrid Lab, where there will be monitors and coaches who can help you!)

-    **Send me your final code by 11am, Wednesday, Feb 18.
+    **Send me your final code by 11am, Wednesday, Feb 18, to [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu).
 Bring your breadboard with your completed project to Wednesday's class.**

   - **Assignment:** Complete this lab: http://workshopweekend.net/arduino/labs/exploring-signals on the other half of your breadboard.

     You'll need extra parts here too: more LEDs, a light-dependent resistor (LDR), and a 10K resistor, all of which you can also get from the Hybrid Lab.
 (Do this assignment at the Hybrid Lab too!)

-    **Send me your final code by 11am, Wednesday, Feb 18.
+    **Send me your final code by 11am, Wednesday, Feb 18, to [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu).
 Bring your breadboard with your completed project to Wednesday's class.**

 2. Math Practice.
 Follow these directions:
   1. Sign up at http://khanacademy.org (or log in with your existing account)